Fabian-Andres/holberton-system_engineering-devops/0x0C-web_server/README.md

 -   `scp` must transfer the file to the user home directory `~/`
 -   Strict host key checking must be disabled when using `scp`

+#### 1\.
+Install nginx web server

+Web servers are the piece of software generating and serving HTML pages, let's install one!

+Requirements:

+-   Install `nginx` on your `web-01` server
+-   Nginx should be listening on port 80
+-   When querying Nginx at its root `/` with a GET request (requesting a page) using `curl`, it must return a page that contains the string `Holberton School`
+-   As an answer file, write a Bash script that configures a new Ubuntu machine to respect above requirements